9dots/devBots/12_ultrasonic_sensor.md

 ####Engage
-1. Students will program their robot to run away from a monster.
+1. Students will program their robot move forward until it sees a wall 5 inches away.
-2. Specifications: If a monster is less than 24 inches away, robot should back away.
-Else, robot should spin in circle until it detects an object.

 ####Justify
 Ask students to walk you through their ultrasonic code and explain each portion of the syntax.